Kokan/Kokan.github.io/_posts/2019-06-16-syslog-ng-tic-tac-toe.markdown

 ---
 published: true
-title: syslog-ng tic-tac-toe
+title: Play Tic-Tac-Toe with syslog-ng
 layout: post
 tags: [syslog-ng, conf-lang, hacking, ]
 ---

-## some context
+## Background information

-This is all done with syslog-ng; this is an application to handle logs (collect, sort, and so on).
-Normally those function would be a focus, but not now.
-I like to explore different sides, which includes some close-to-magic like configurations.
-At least at first sight.
+The fun experiment below all done using syslog-ng an application for handling (that is, collecting, sorting, and so on) logs.
+Normally the functions above would be in focus, but not now.
+I would like to explore different aspects of the application, which including some configurations that may seem nothing short of magical (at first sight, at least).

-A year ago I have shared a configuration that calculates the value of PI.
-This post: [Calculate PI with syslog-ng](https://www.syslog-ng.com/community/b/blog/posts/calculate-pi-syslog-ng) explains in details how does that configuration works.
-While it was fun to create it lacked one important thing: user interaction!
+About a year ago I shared a configuration that calculates the value of PI.
+The post ([Calculate PI with syslog-ng](https://www.syslog-ng.com/community/b/blog/posts/calculate-pi-syslog-ng)) explains in detail how that configuration works.
+While it was fun to create, it lacked one important thing: user interaction.

-I was in a need for a simple game (and mechanics are not always that simple in the background), both in visual (there is only console support for now) and game logic.
+I was in a need of a simple game (and to be honest, mechanics are not always that simple in the background), both when it comes to visuals (as only console support is available) and game logic.
-Therefore I have decided to re-create a [tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe).
+As a result, I have decided to re-create a classic: [Tic-Tac-Toe](https://en.wikipedia.org/wiki/Tic-tac-toe).

-Almost forget there are some rules I set upon:
+There were some rules I set up for myself:
-* syslog-ng code cannot be modified to achieve any of this (the code should be upstream and releasable)
+* The original syslog-ng code was not to be modified to achieve any of this (namely, the code was to remain upstream and releasable)
-* no language binding, as it would be easy task to write those things in other language and just connect the proper binding
+* No language bindings were to be allowed, as it would have been an easy task to write those things in different programming language and just connect the proper bindings afterwards.

-## tic-tac-toe
+## Tic-Tac-Toe

-Without much explanation, you could grab the latest syslog-ng (you probably need *3.22.1* released before) and the following configuration file: [https://github.com/Kokan/syslog-ng-conf-lang/blob/tic-tac-toe-blog-post/tic-tac-toe.conf](https://github.com/Kokan/syslog-ng-conf-lang/blob/tic-tac-toe-blog-post/tic-tac-toe.conf).
+Without further ado or lengthy explanation, just grab the latest syslog-ng (at least *3.22.1* version is required) and the following configuration file: [https://github.com/Kokan/syslog-ng-conf-lang/blob/tic-tac-toe-blog-post/tic-tac-toe.conf](https://github.com/Kokan/syslog-ng-conf-lang/blob/tic-tac-toe-blog-post/tic-tac-toe.conf).
-Be sure to start *syslog-ng* in foreground mode without any debug/trace level enabled: *syslog-ng -F -f <path-to-tic-tac-toe.conf>*
+Make sure you start *syslog-ng* in foreground mode without any debug/trace level enabled: *syslog-ng -F -f <path-to-tic-tac-toe.conf>*

 ```
 > syslog-ng -F -f /tmp/tic-tac-toe.conf